gevasiliou/thingit/readme.md

 ## ModbusTools Folder ##
 In this folder we hold various tools for modbus testing.

 **onlinemodbusmaster.html & onlinemodbusmaster.js**
-This page provides an interface for the user to apply IP/Hostname for the Modbus Slave and as well as other parameters.
+This html page provides an interface for the user to apply IP/Hostname for the Modbus Slave and as well as other modbus related parameters.
-The data provided here are transferred (with POST) to the relevant backend server onlinemodbusmaster.js.
+The data provided in this html page are transferred (with POST) to the relevant backend server onlinemodbusmaster.js.
-nodejs server using the `modbus-serial` module retrieves register data from the required modbus tcp slave and those data are returning
+This backend nodejs server use `modbus-serial` module to retrieve registers values from the required modbus tcp slave; those values are returning
-(as a response) to the html page.
+(as a response to previous POST) back to the html page.
-First start the server by commandline using node onlinemodbusmaster.js
+First start the server by commandline using `node onlinemodbusmaster.js`
 You should see a message server is up and running on port 3000
-Then open the onlinemodbusmaster.html page , provided the required parameters and press the "Retrieve Data" Button.
+Then open the onlinemodbusmaster.html page , provide the required parameters and press the "Retrieve Data" Button.
 In a few seconds, you should see in html page the values of the requested registers.
-Source of nodejs module: `https://github.com/yaacov/node-modbus-serial`
+Source of `modbus-serial` module: `https://github.com/yaacov/node-modbus-serial`

 **modbustcpmaster-2.0.js**
 This is a nodejs server file, can run as standalone and can accept various options by command line.
 ```
 Usage: node script.js [options]